PerchCMS/Solutions/html-and-css/how-do-i-create-a-faq.md

 In this case our options are quite simple:

-* template is set to faq_question.html, we will create this template next
+* template is set to `faq_question.html`, we will create this template next
-* page is set to /faq.php this is my FAQ page in my site
+* page is set to `/faq.php` this is my FAQ page in my site

-Now create a new template in the perch/templates/content directory with a single list item of the question.
+Now create a new template in the `perch/templates/content` directory with a single list item of the question.
 Wrap the question in a link.

-To create our anchors in the link we can use the perch_item_index tag, which will give you the unique index of that content item.
-This is ideal for creating our anchor links by adding the unique id onto the end of the word faq, creating an ID of faq1, faq2 and so on.
+To create our anchors in the link we can use the `perch_item_index` tag, which will give you the unique index of that content item.
+This is ideal for creating our anchor links by adding the unique id onto the end of the word faq, creating an ID of `faq1`, `faq2` and so on.

     <li>
       <a href="#faq<perch:content id="perch_item_index" type="hidden" />">